 We allocate purchase price to the fair value of the tangible assets of an acquired property by valuing the property as if it were vacant.
-The "as-if-vacant" value is allocated to land, building and tenant improvements based on management's determination of the fair values of these assets.
-Real estate depreciation expense on these tangible assets was \$135,055, and \$84,481 for the three months ended March 31, 2013 and 2012, respectively.
+The "as-if-vacant" value is allocated to land, building, tenant improvements and horticulture, based on management's determination of the fair values of these assets.
+Real estate depreciation expense on these tangible assets was \$148,046, and \$283,101 for the three and six months ended June 30, 2013, respectively, and \$87,660 and \$172,142 for the three and six months ended June 30, 2012, respectively.

-Above-market and below-market in-place lease values for owned properties are recorded based on the present value (using an interest rate that reflects the risks associated with the leases acquired) of the difference between (i) the contractual amounts to be paid pursuant to the in-place leases and (ii) management's estimate of fair market lease rates for the corresponding in-place leases, measured over a period equal to the remaining non-cancelable term of the lease.
+Above-market and below-market in-place lease values for acquired properties are recorded based on the present value (using an interest rate that reflects the risks associated with the leases acquired) of the difference between (i) the contractual amounts to be paid pursuant to the in-place leases and (ii) management's estimate of fair market lease rates for the corresponding in-place leases, measured over a period equal to the remaining non-cancelable term of the lease.
 When determining the non-cancelable term of the lease, we evaluate if fixed-rate renewal options, if any, should be included.
 Prior to our acquisitions in

-2012, discussed in Note 5, "Real Estate and Intangible Assets," all acquired leases were determined to be at market.
-In connection with the 2012 acquisitions, we allocated \$98,808 of the purchase price to below-market lease values.
-The fair value of capitalized below-market leases, included in the accompanying Condensed Consolidated Balance Sheets as part of other liabilities, are amortized as an increase to rental income over the remaining non-cancelable terms of the respective leases.
-Total amortization related to below-market lease was \$29,061 for the three months ended March 31, 2013.
-There was no amortization related to below-market lease values recorded for the three months ended March 31, 2012.
+2012, discussed in Note 3, "Real Estate and Intangible Assets," all acquired leases were determined to be at market.
+In connection with our 2012 acquisitions, we allocated \$98,808 of the purchase price to below-market lease values.
+The fair value of capitalized below-market leases, included in the accompanying Condensed Consolidated Balance Sheets as part of Other liabilities, are amortized into rental income over the remaining non-cancelable terms of the respective leases.

-The total amount of the remaining intangible assets acquired, which consist of in-place lease values, unamortized lease origination costs and customer relationship intangible values, are allocated based on management's evaluation of the specific characteristics of each tenant's lease and our overall relationship with that respective tenant.
+The total amount of the remaining intangible assets acquired, which consists of in-place lease values, unamortized lease origination costs and customer relationship intangible values, are allocated based on management's evaluation of the specific characteristics of each tenant's lease and our overall relationship with that respective tenant.
 Characteristics to be considered by management in allocating these values include the nature and extent of our existing business relationships with the tenant, growth prospects for developing new business with the tenant, the tenant's credit quality and our expectations of lease renewals (including those existing under the terms of the lease agreement), among other factors.

-The value of in-place leases and unamortized lease origination costs are amortized to expense over the remaining term of the respective leases, which range from less-than-one to nine years.
+The value of in-place leases and unamortized lease origination costs are amortized to expense over the remaining terms of the respective leases, which range from two to fifteen years.
 The value of customer relationship intangibles, which is the benefit to us resulting from the likelihood of an existing tenant renewing its lease at the existing property or entering a lease at a different property owned by us, are amortized to expense over the remaining lease term and any anticipated renewal periods in the respective leases.
 Should a tenant terminate its lease, the unamortized portion of the above-market and below-market lease values, in-place lease values, lease origination costs and customer relationship intangibles will be immediately charged to the related income or expense.
-Total amortization expense related to these intangible assets was \$24,981 and \$10,883 for the three months ended March 31, 2013 and 2012, respectively.